 The author must know the specific period of time well enough to disappear daily through a wormhole, into the past, to arrive at the location of your story.
 You must understand the customs and use the manners perfectly; from people walking the streets or byways, how they dress, and make a living.

 Use photos, letters, journals and music for inspiration.
 Let the characters engage with the historical details.
 This goes along with that “show don’t tell” truism.
 Rather than just dumping a bunch of facts on the reader, let your characters interact with these details, applying all senses.
 Let them smell the offal dumped onto the cobblestone streets.
-Let them squint in the fading light of the tallow candles.
+Allow your reader to squint in the fading light of the tallow candles.
 Let them feel the tingling sensation as the physician places leeches on bare skin.

 Focus on story, plot and character first, then wrap your ladies in ermine capes and have them entering marble halls, but don’t let your obsession with details lead the story or you’ll ruin it, and lose the reader.